-Uninformed Mediator Selection (U-MS).
-The U-MS part was presented as the last part of eight experimental sessions, four under Simple-Uninformed and another four under Complex-Uninformed.
-At the start of each round, subjects were matched in pairs, randomly and anonymously.
-As in the I-MS, subjects were asked to choose which mediator to rely on among the two mediators, imagining themselves as being the selector of a mediator, but without knowing their own type or the partner's type.
+Informed Mediator Selection (I-MS).
+The I-MS part was presented as the last part of eight experimental sessions, four under Simple-Informed and another four under Complex-Informed.
+At the start of each round, subjects were matched in pairs, randomly and anonymously, and independently assigned types by the computer according to q.
+After learning their own type, subjects were asked to choose which mediator to rely on in the mediation among the two mediators, imagining themselves as being the selector of a mediator.22 One of the choices made by two subjects in a pair was randomly, with equal chances, chosen.

-$^{^{22}\}mathrm{In}$ the experiment, we used the terms "selector" and "non-selector" instead of principal and subordinate.
+$^{^{22}}$ In the experiment, we used the terms "selector" and "non-selector" instead of principal and subordinate.